lfelipels/lfbank/README.md

 # About
 This project was created for solve a project challenge in Québec Java Digital bootcamp.

-The purpose is implements part of the domain bank.
+The purpose is implements part of the bank domain.

 ## Technologies
 Project was created with: